Welcome

 NAMI – National Alliance on Mental Illness Minnesota: resources on mental health topics and issues.
 (10 pages)

-opens in a new windowNational Center for Access Unlimitedopens PDF file – Ten Commandments of Interacting with People with Mental Health Disabilities (2 pages)
+National Center for Access Unlimited – Ten Commandments of Interacting with People with Mental Health Disabilities (2 pages)

 National Institute of Mental Health (NIMH) – NIMH, a part of the National Institutes of Health (NIH), research on mental health.
 (2 pages)